mmikowski/mmikowski.github.io/_posts/2016-02-22-powercss-nears-release.md

   for all application styling *and* umerous redundancies are removed during the preparation of the CSS.
 As a result the browser rendering engine can work much more efficiently.
-- **Highly compressable** - PowerCSS can be compressed to a fraction of static CSS.
+- **Highly compressible** - PowerCSS can be compressed to a fraction of static CSS.
 - **Quality code** - Expertly written and documented.
 Passes JSLint as a commit hook.
 We plan to include regression tests as a commit hook prior to 1.x release.